Lets-Talk-NL/cake-oauth-server/README.md

 ### Extension: OpenID Connect
 Implementation of package `steverhoades/oauth2-openid-connect-server` Requires the 'openid' scope and extension configuration value in `OAuthServer.extensions` (see default config).

+NOTE: Configure the required `Repository::IDENTITY` repository anyway in `AuthServer.repositories`.
+It won't be used if the extension is not enabled.
 ### Optional status endpoint
 Visit using `oauth/status`
 ### Unit and integration tests